Sabermetrics: Advanced methods

 Wins above replacement (WAR) is another popular sabermetric statistic for evaluating a player's contributions to his team.
-Similar to VORP, WAR compares a given player to a replacement-level player in order to determine the number of additional wins the player has provided to his team.
-WAR values vary with hitting positions and are largely determined by a player's successful performance and amount of playing time.
+Similar to VORP, WAR compares a given player to a replacement-level player in order to determine the number of additional wins the player provides to his team relative to an average ballplayer at his position.
+WAR, like VORP a cumulative statistic, heavily reflects the amount of a player's playing time.